Performance and reading

 In this clip, D-Empress performs ‘Hersto-rhetoric?
 Na so today!!!’:

-LKJ will be in conversation in Oxford in early 2018, and the recording will be posted here soon afterwards.
+LKJ will be in conversation with Prof. Paul Gilroy in Oxford on 26 April (Gulbenkian Lecture Theatre, St Cross Building, Manor Road).
+The recording will be posted here soon afterwards.
 Watch this space!

 More on reading

 |Identifying with literature|